“I WILL SAVE ORDINARY PEOPLE,” CHATGPT

 Over some period of time the idea of Botsai Garchy 6 will become more familiar, less dreadful, more reasonable to most people.
 Some folks might become advocates.

 It’s foreseeable, is it not?
 Does it require prophets to imagine a future where supremacists of every stripe grasp for their best chance to survive into an ancient future?
-They metamorphize into true believers willing to sacrifice anything and anyone to achieve the benefits that at first only they are able to discern.
+They metamorphize into true believers willing to sacrifice anything and anyone to achieve benefits only they discern.

-Who believes that virulent variants are the only threat to species long past due for catastrophic collapse?
-Human beings edge closer to ten-billion but who thinks they will get there?
+Who believes virulent variants are the only threat to species long past due for catastrophic collapse?
+Humans edge closer to 10 billion but who thinks they will get there?

 Who disagrees?